 To address the computational bottleneck, a heuristic and optimization-free algorithm, called the \textit{hybrid simulation}, is proposed in \cite{berliner2022novel} to provide an approximate solution to the optimal control problem.
-Inspired by the heuristic charging profiles in practice, the hybrid simulation approach to battery charging \cite{berliner2022novel} first applies the maximum current as the active (input) constraint.
+Inspired by heuristic charging profiles in practice, the hybrid simulation approach to battery charging \cite{berliner2022novel} first applies the maximum current as the active (input) constraint.
 This active constraint and the battery model form a system of differential algebraic equations (DAEs) that are simulated.
 Then, whenever a new constraint becomes active during the simulation, such as an upper bound on the voltage, the active constraint is replaced by the new constraint to continue the simulation.
 This approach uses a single forward simulation to replace optimization, significantly reducing computational time.
-For example, it provides approximate solutions between $7$ and $30$ hours for the optimal charging problems in \cite{galuppini2024efficient}, compared to between $6$ and $80$ years for solving optimization.
-However, the obtained approximate solutions can be suboptimal in some settings \cite{berliner2022novel}.
+For example, it provides approximate solutions orders of magnitude faster than applying optimization solvers \cite{galuppini2024efficient}.
+However, the approximate solutions obtained can be suboptimal in some settings \cite{berliner2022novel}.

-We study several theoretical problems motivated by the heuristic battery charging profiles in practice and the hybrid simulation as discussed above.
-First, many charging profiles, including the solution of the hybrid simulation, always activate a constraint at every time instant, either the maximum input bound or another constraint.
+We study several theoretical problems motivated by the heuristic battery charging profiles in practice and hybrid simulation as discussed above.
+First, many charging profiles, including the solution of the hybrid simulation, activate a constraint at every time instant, either the maximum input bound or another constraint.
 This type of solution has been called \textit{bang-ride} control \cite{park2020optimal,taghavian2023selector}, a generalization of the classical \textit{bang-bang} control \cite{sussmann1979bang} that activates only the input bound.
 Second, while a general bang-ride control may switch between minimum and maximum input, the charging profiles and the hybrid simulation often apply the maximum feasible input.
 Finally, the answers to the above theoretical questions should lead to an understanding of when the practical charging profiles and the hybrid simulation are optimal.
-We summarize the above questions as: \begin{itemize} \item \textit{Under what conditions does an optimal control problem lead to bang-ride control?}
+In summary this leads to the following core questions considered in this work: \begin{itemize} \item \textit{Under what conditions does an optimal control problem lead to bang-ride control?}

 \item \textit{Under what conditions does the optimal control problem prefer the maximum input that is feasible?}

 \item \textit{When does the hybrid simulation satisfy the necessary optimality conditions?} \end{itemize}